nautsimon/newtab/README.md

+## New Tab Google Extension
+This was created for students with ADHD or your standard procrastinator.
+This new tab will catch you before you navigate away from your current project and remind you of what you have to do.
+There is also an interactive particle background that enables users to play around and kill some time while they ponder their responsibilities.

+Coming Soon:
+Easy access backgradients
+easy input for changing links

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>